drakonli/dota2_customized_grid/README.md

 to changes in ViewModels (if a table is empty, so should some ViewModel be empty); 2. receive and route user actions to Application layer.

 Application - this holds the application state.
-Consists of ViewHandlers (which are called in View layer), ViewModels and "helper" classes.
-Only cares about routing different user actions to Domain layer components.
+Consists of Actions (MVC controller-action would be the analogue), which are executed from View layer, ViewModels and "helper" classes.
+Only cares about routing different user actions to Domain layer components and binding Domain Models to ViewModels.

-Domain - consists of services and models that are directly involved in main concerns of the application.
-Domain layer concerns itself with actually doing the job that is required: loading data, saving data, backing-up, etc. Domain layer only works with domain model, not the ViewModel.
+Domain - consists of services and models that are directly involved in main tasks of the application.
+This layer concerns itself with actually doing the job that is required: loading data, saving data, backing-up, etc. Domain layer only works with domain model, not the ViewModel.